 French courses at UMUC are rich with media and feature video shot in France and Quebec with professional actors.
 You will have ample opportunities to listen to and speak French and practice your reading and writing.

 German courses at UMUC can help you navigate the differences between colloquial spoken and formal written German.
 If you successfully complete GERM 111 and GERM 112, you can expect to master most of the tenses and cases in German and have a sound grasp of essential aspects of the language.
 GERM 211 and GERM 212 continue to develop skills and fluency.

 In your Japanese courses at UMUC, you begin by reading and writing hiragana in JAPN 111, katakana in JAPN 112, and about 150 Chinese characters (kanji) in JAPN 114.
 In JAPN 115 and beyond, you continue to develop character recognition and solidify grammar structures in applied situations.
 The courses aim to introduce essential vocabulary and grammar that provide a sound base for everyday conversation and continued study.

 If you are interested in Japanese language courses, you may consider taking ASTD 135, a language and culture familiarization course that teaches basic Japanese pronunciation, common greetings, and a few essential expressions.
 If you have taken JAPN 111 or higher or have prior experience with Japanese, you are not permitted to take ASTD 135.

-Please e-mail firstname.lastname@example.org if you have questions about placement into language courses due to your proficiency level.
+Please e-mail firstname.lastname@example.org if you have questions about placement into language courses or if you have prior experience learning a language.
+Placement testing is available for all languages offered at UMUC.
 If you have no prior experience with a language, please enroll in the introductory course.